COVID-19 ICU nurses at their limit | DW | 27.04.2020

 "You can't help them," he regrets.
 "There simply is no effective treatment.
 The patients are isolated and that's really tough.
 Usually we're also able to offer comfort to patients, but here we're just nurses; at best, we can relieve pain."

 In accordance with national restrictions, nobody apart from the staff has been able to enter the premises for weeks.
 "Relatives would have to wear the same apparel as us.
-Hairnets, bonnets, FFP2 or FFP3 masks; they would have to wear aprons, two pairs of gloves; it's just not doable," Nelken says.
+Hairnets, bonnets, FFP2 or FFP3 masks; they would have to wear aprons, two pairs of gloves; it's just not doable," he said.

 Dying of loneliness

-It's particularly difficult for older people who have come from care homes and are extremely lonely, he says: "They are giving up more easily.
+It's particularly difficult for older people who have come from care homes and are extremely lonely.
+"They are giving up more easily.
 Some were actually almost fine when they arrived, but then they started letting go.
-Two or three even died of loneliness."
+Two or three even died of loneliness," he said.

-Nelken believes that the patients realize full well that they are part of a terrible worldwide pandemic.
+Nelken believes patients realize full well that they are part of a terrible worldwide pandemic.

 Read more: German labor minister calls for right to work from home